camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 ## Web Modeler Self-Managed

-> :information_source: Web Modeler is currently restricted to five collaborators per project.
-Read more about the restriction [here](https://docs.camunda.io/docs/components/modeler/web-modeler/collaboration/).
+> :information_source: Non-production installations of Web Modeler are restricted to five collaborators per project.
+Refer to [the documentation](https://docs.camunda.io/docs/next/reference/licenses/) for more information.

 Web Modeler can be run standalone with only Identity, Keycloak and Postgres as dependencies.